Nooul/ra-component-factory/README.md

 ### Tabs

-if you want to have tabbed forms or tabbed show layout you add this tab delimiter `'-----TAB-----'` or whatever is configured in `factoryConfig.tabDelimiter` as a property like that (make sure you are consistent about the number of tabs for all roles of the specific action):
+if you want to have tabbed forms or tabbed show layout you add tab delimiters `'-----TAB-----'` or whatever is configured in `factoryConfig.tabDelimiter` as a property (make sure you are consistent about the number of tabs for all roles of the specific action):

 ```
+role1: {
-create {
+    create: {
        props: ["name", "author, "-----TAB-----", "date"],
        action: true
+    },
+    [...]
+}

+role2: {
+    create: {
+       props: ["name", "-----TAB-----", "author, "date"],
+       action: true
+    },
+    [...]
 }
 ```